itsnikhil/auto-form-submitter/README.md

 ![Form Auto Submitter banner](promo.png)

-> Worried about missing the deadline of your online exam?
+> Worried about missing the deadline to submit your online exam?
 >
-> This extension will help you auto submit Microsoft Office forms at your set time and never miss your deadline again!
+> This extension will help you auto submit Microsoft Office forms at your set time and so that you never miss your deadline again!

 ## Installation

 ![Installed extension](installed.png)

-**Get it form Microsoft Edge Extensions Store** - Coming soon
+**Get it from Microsoft Edge Extensions Store** - Coming soon

 ### Manual Installation
 * First clone the project